ThrowTheSwitch/Unity/docs/UnityGettingStartedGuide.md

 }
 ```

-It's possible that you will require more customization than this, eventually.
+It's possible that you will need more customization than this, eventually.
 For that sort of thing, you're going to want to look at the configuration guide.
 This should be enough to get you going, though.